 The Science of Yoga and Essential Oils

-Essential oils are great for yoga and meditation as they can increase both physical and mental strength.
+Essential oils for yoga and meditation are a perfect match as they can increase both physical and mental strength.
 The constituents in essential oils, stimulate receptors in the nose.
 Those receptors then send messages to the limbic system, which controls and processes memories, instincts, and vital functions.